-A variety of learning approaches will be used, which includes UWE Online in conjunction with weekly face-to-face seminars and self-directed study.
+A variety of learning approaches will be used in conjunction with weekly face-to-face seminars and self-directed study.

 How to apply

-You will apply online for your CPD modules, which you can take as stand-alone courses or as part of an undergraduate or postgraduate (Master's level) programme.
+Please click on the Apply Now button on this page to apply online for this course, which you can take as a stand-alone course or as part of a postgraduate (Masters level) programme.

 If the course you are applying for is fully online or blended learning, please note that you are expected to provide your own headsets/microphones.